apache/carbondata/docs/ddl-of-carbondata.md

      **NOTE:**
      * Merge index is supported on streaming table from carbondata 2.0.1 version.
      But streaming segments (ROW_V1) cannot create merge index.
-     * Rename column name is not supported for MAP type.

    - #### SET and UNSET